 Speaking of crypto debit cards, you can deposit your bitcoin or other cryptocurrencies to your debit card and withdraw it at an ATM.
 Always check the fees that are linked to this.
 Some card providers have hefty withdrawal fees, some have bad currency exchange rates.

 P.S.
-The CoinMetro debit card will be launched soon, and we always aim for reasonable fees.
+The CoinMetro debit card will be launched in the future, and we always aim for reasonable fees.
 That’s our thing.

 Another option is to sell your bitcoin directly to someone else, or peer to peer as we call it.
 If you know and trust the person, this could be a good way.
 However if not, make sure you are protected.
 Bitcoin transactions are irreversible which means if you send it to someone that does not send you cash back in return, there is no way to call back that bitcoin transaction.
 Similarly to cash, when bitcoin is gone, it’s really gone.